mwieder/glx2ScriptEditor/README.md

-breakpoints are restored with undo actions faster adding and deleting of lines in long scripts fixed collapse.all and expand.all commands
+breakpoints are restored with undo actions faster adding and deleting of lines in long scripts fixed collapse.all and expand.all commands handler list updated when adding or deleting script lines

 -----------------------------------------------------------------------
 ## 2021.01.17 GLX2 4.1.16